jeffmm/vim-roam/README.md

 Plug 'junegunn/fzf.vim'
 Plug 'vimwiki/vimwiki.vim'
 Plug 'iamcco/markdown-preview.nvim'
-Plug 'jeffmm/roam.vim'
+Plug 'jeffmm/vim-roam'
 ```

-## Usage
+## Using vim-roam

 By default, `<Leader>ww` is used to the index of your wiki.
-Your index should be thought of a central hub -- a branching off point to begin building your wiki.
-By default, the index is located at `~/vimroam/wiki/index.md`.
-See `:h vimroam_list` for changing the wiki defaults.
+Your index should be thought of a central hub---a branching-off point to begin building your wiki.
+By default, the index is located at `~/.vim/roam/wiki/index.md`.
+See `:h roam_list` for changing the wiki defaults.

 You can begin building your wiki the following example: